 It was my grandma Lucile, my inspiration, who made candy every year and taught me her secrets.
-It is not only the love the amazing candy she made, but the time spent with her that was important.
+It is not only the love of the amazing candy she made but the time spent with her that was important.
 As I write this, I’m smiling through my tears.

 The memories are flooding and I miss her so much.
 By making her candy with my children, I keep her memory and love for me alive.

 I’m not expecting nor telling you to make all 12.
 I’ve never made all of them in 1 year, but I do pick and make 1 or 2 each year.

 As my children have grown up they have their favorites.
 We have a planning session and discuss what we will be making that year.